JiHong88/suneditor/README.md

     console.log(`height: ${height}, prevHeight: ${prevHeight}`) }

-// Called after the "setToolbarButtons" invokation
+// Called after the "setToolbarButtons" invocation
 // Can be used to tweak buttons properties (useful for custom buttons) /**
  * buttonList: buttonList array